Seeing error code 229 on your Lennox® furnace?

 It’s better to allow a pro like one from Service Experts Heating & Air Conditioning in Cleveland finish repairing or replacing this part.
 Our technicians are NATE certified, which means they’re ready to fix a furnace error like this one.

-We want you to be completely happy with our furnace repair.
+We want you to be completely happy with our furnace repair in Cleveland.
 That’s why we back all of our work with a one-year 100% Satisfaction Guarantee.*

 How a Low-Fire Pressure Switch Works